SalehIbra/jurisdiction-services/README.md

    - CREATE USER 'demo'@'localhost' IDENTIFIED BY 'demo';
    - GRANT ALL PRIVILEGES ON nolimit_test.* TO 'demo'@'localhost';

+**Note** : To run it in another database or not local mysql server with root or another user you can do this changes in application.properties.

+  > DATABASE_PASSWORD=demo

+  > DATABASE_USERNAME=demo

+  > DATABASE_URL=jdbc:mysql://localhost:3306/nolimit_test?createDatabaseIfNotExist=true

 **Note** : we can use docker to run mysql container.

 * **How to install and run :**

   1 - Clone the project repository to your local machine.

   2 - From IDE , terminal or cmd go to the path directory.

   3 - Run this command : mvn clean install

-  4 - After building successfully go to target and run : java -jar demo-0.0.1-SNAPSHOT.jar 5 - Open home page in browser : http://localhost:9090/home
+  4 - After building successfully go to target and run : java -jar demo-0.0.1-SNAPSHOT.jar

+  5 - Open home page in browser : http://localhost:9090/home

 **Note** : if you have jar file go to step 4 directly.